-21. Student Wellness Policy
+V. Student Wellness Policy

-For information concerning the District's student wellness policy, see Board Policies 3540 and 6140.
+For information concerning the District's student wellness policy, see Board Policy www.haywood.k12.nc.us/policy/.

-21. School Health Education Program
+W. School Health Education Program

 You have the right to opt-out your child's participation in curricula related to: (a) prevention of sexually transmitted diseases, including Acquired Immune Deficiency Syndrome (AIDS); (b) avoidance of out-of-wedlock pregnancy; or (c) reproductive health and safety education.
 A copy of the materials that will be used in these curricula will be available in the school media center during the school year and at other times that the media center is available to the public.
 Materials also may be made available for review in the central office.